radius logo

 Now more than ever, customizable messaging should also be a staple feature within your collection process.
 In the second quarter of 2020 we saw a drop in collection events, including payment-reminder texts, calls and emails, in an effort by operators to lead with empathy through the onset of the COVID.
 Eventually, the number of events bounced back and many were able to easily adjust their tone and messaging.
 Messages like “Pay now: Upcoming Rent Payment Due” were softened to “Friendly Reminder: Upcoming Payment.”
 Especially during our current environment it’s important to stay flexible and transparent to provide the best possible customer service.

 2. Encourage auto-pay enrollment.
 Take a look at Netflix or Amazon, or maybe even your gym.
-The convenience of auto-pay is transforming the way people pay bills, and eliminating the hassle of paying on time.
+The convenience of auto-pay enrollment is transforming the way people pay bills, and eliminating the hassle of paying on time.
 Despite the uncertainty of the economy we found a 48% increase in auto-pay enrollment year-over-year for July.
-The significance?
-A large CallPotential operator found that the average length of stay for auto-pay enrollees is 4-6 months longer than other tenants.
-When it comes to loyalty and retention, auto pay is a customer gold mine.

 3. Empower tenants with multiple payment options.
 Like mentioned above, convenience is key.
-If you can pay for a cup of coffee with your phone, you should be able to pay a monthly bill the same way.
 Tenants are actively searching for more convenient ways to pay.
-In fact, we found that 88% of payments were self-made year-over-year.
-As we, consumers ourselves, continue to adopt new payment methods into our daily lives, we begin to expect them elsewhere and replace our traditional methods.
-Through different payment channels, whether it’s mobile, email, or pay-by-phone IVR, your convenience to your customers is the most essential part of your collection process.
+As we, consumers ourselves, continue to adopt new payment methods into our daily lives, we begin to expect them elsewhere.
+Through different payment options, whether it’s mobile, email, or pay-by-phone IVR, your convenience to your customers is the most essential part of your collection process.

 Other Articles